Command line interface

 }

-For a single doc, without custom-doc
+For a single doc, without custom-doc, there is also interref_local described

 at In organization reference.